John Assael

 John Assael FRIBA FRSA (born 1950) is a prominent British architect.
-He is particularly known for his work at the Royal Institute of British Architects(RIBA) and for promoting good business practice within the field of architecture.
+He is particularly known for his work at the Royal Institute of British Architects (RIBA) and for his commitment to being an exemplar employer.

 Early life and education

 John Assael was born in Nairobi in Kenya.
 He spent the early years of his life in Africa but attended school in England from the age of 11.

 He studied architecture at Oxford Polytechnic, which renamed in 1992 to Oxford Brookes University.
 He has a Master's degree in Urban & Regional Planning from the University of London.
 He also holds a Post Graduate Diploma from the Architectural Association School of Architecture in Conservation Studies.

-In 2017 he was awarded an Honorary Doctor of Design by Oxford Brookes University.
+In 2017 he was awarded an Honorary Doctor of Design by Oxford Brookes University and in 2023 was made an Honorary Professor by the University of Nottingham.

 Career

 John Assael is currently the Chairman and a co-founder of the London-based practice Assael Architecture.

 Architecture

 After qualifying as an Architect, he worked for several architectural companies until the age of 28, when he started his first practice.

 In 1994 he founded the London-based practice Assael Architecture along with co-founder Russell Pedley.
 His practice was named Architect of the Year in 2016 at The Sunday Times British Homes Awards.